Today was not my favorite Saturday. My husband and I spent the day cleaning our rental property.

 6. Check in frequently.

 Take the time to know your tenants and let them know you are actively involved in checking up on the home.
-Obviously you can’t do illegal searches, but don’t be afraid to swing by and pick up the rent.
+Obviously, you can’t do illegal searches, but don’t be afraid to swing by and pick up the rent.
 Don’t be a stalker, but let them know you are paying attention to the home and its condition.

 Don’t be a stalker, but let them know you are paying attention to the home and its condition.

-It is your right as a landlord to see the interior or your home on a prearranged schedule.
+It is your right as a landlord to see the interior of your home on a prearranged schedule.
 Again check your state laws for specifics, but let your tenants know you will be visiting the home.

-What I’ve Learned from Being a Landlord
+What I’ve Learned trying to be a successful Landlord

 I’ve broken every single one of the rules above.

-Somehow I managed to get lucky and for the most part had pretty reasonable tenants.
+Somehow I managed to get lucky and for the most part, had pretty reasonable tenants.
 However, by following these very simple, landlord rules I would have saved myself some serious money, time and frustration.